-Editor's note: If MB-UPF's join towards the multicast tree depends on the first UE join, it implies that MB-UPF should leave the multicast tree when the last UE leaves, in clause 7.2.2.2.

-5. SMF responds to AMF through Nsmf_PDUSession_UpdateSMContext response (MBS Session ID, MB-SMF ID, N2 SM information (PDU Session ID, MBS Session ID, [updated PDU Session information], [mapping information between unicast QoS flow(s) and multicast QoS flow (s)]), N1 SM container (PDU Session Modification Command)) to:
+7. SMF responds to AMF through Nsmf_PDUSession_UpdateSMContext response (N2 SM information (PDU Session ID, MBS Session ID, [updated PDU Session information], [mapping information between unicast QoS flow(s) and multicast QoS flow (s)]), N1 SM container (PDU Session Modification Command)) to:

 - create an MBS session context for the indicated MBS session in the RAN, if it does not exist in the RAN already; and

-- inform about the relation including the mapping information between the multicast context and the UE's PDU session context to RAN if RAN non-homogeneously support 5MBS for the MBS session.
+- inform the NG-RAN about the relation between the multicast context and the UE's PDU Session context by including the MBS session ID and the mapping between the multicast QoS flow(s) and associated QoS flow(s).

 Based on operator policy, the SMF may prepare for 5GC individual MBS traffic delivery fall-back.
-The SMF maps the received QoS information of the multicast QoS Flow into PDU Session's QoS Flow information, and includes the information of the QoS Flows and the mapping information about the QoS Flows in the SM information sent to RAN.
+The SMF maps the received QoS information of the multicast QoS Flow into PDU Session's unicast QoS Flow information, and includes the information of the QoS Flows and the mapping information about the QoS Flows in the SM information sent to RAN.

-Editor's note: Details information included in N2 SM information will be aligned with RAN WG3.
+NOTE 3: Detailed information included in N2 SM information will be aligned with by RAN WG3.

+NOTE 4: A PDU Session UP activation is not triggered by message 7 if it only includes information related to the multicast session and associated QoS flows and is received by an MBS capable NG RAN node.

+Editor’s Note: The implication of not triggering PDU Session UP activation in NG-RAN when SMF informs the NG-RAN of UE join requires RAN collaboration.

 Editor's note: Possible PCF interactions related to the multicast QoS flows are FFS.

-6. The N2 message, which includes the multicast session information and PDU session modification information is sent to the NG-RAN.
+8. The N2 message, which includes the multicast session information and PDU session modification information is sent to the NG-RAN.